-Use of ONS in palliative or 'end of life' care should be assessed on an individual basis.11Appropriateness of ONS will be dependent upon the patient's health, stage of palliative care and their treatment plan.11 Emphasis should always be on the enjoyment of nourishing food and drinks and maximising quality of life.11
+Use of ONS in palliative or 'end of life' care should be assessed on an individual basis.
+Appropriateness of ONS will be dependent upon the patient's health, stage of palliative care and their treatment plan.
+A therapeutic goal for prescribing ONS should be defined in the treatment plan and the continued need for ONS must be reviewed at regular intervals.10 Emphasis should always be on the enjoyment of nourishing food and drinks and maximising quality of life.

-Loss of appetite is a complex phenomenon that affects both patients and carers.11 Health and social care professionals need to be aware of the potential tensions that may arise between patients and carers concerning a patient's loss of appetite.11 This is likely to become more significant through the palliative stages.11 Patients and carers may require support with adjusting and coping,11 including written information, where appropriate.
+Loss of appetite is a complex phenomenon that affects both patients and carers.
+Health and social care professionals need to be aware of the potential tensions that may arise between patients and carers concerning a patient's loss of appetite.
+This is likely to become more significant through the palliative stages.10 As the patient approaches the end of his life, the administration of food, specifically adapted to their needs in terms of calories and nutrients, becomes increasingly insignificant.
+At this stage the indication for ONS no longer exists.
+Patients and carers may require support with adjusting and coping, including written information, where appropriate.

-The patient should always remain the focus of care.11 Carers should be supported in consideration of the environment, social setting, food portion size, smell and presentation and their impact on appetite.11
+The patient should always remain the focus of care.
+Carers should be supported in consideration of the environment, social setting, food portion size, smell and presentation and their impact on appetite.11

-ONS should be stopped when no further nutritional intervention would be appropriate.9
+ONS should be stopped when no further nutritional intervention would be appropriate.7